sudostake/sudostake_web_near/docs/guides/opening-liquidity-request.md

 - Time: about 5 minutes once your vault has collateral.
 - You need: a vault, a NEAR wallet with a bit of NEAR for gas, and any stake you want counted as collateral.
 - Outcome: your request appears on Discover so lenders can fund it.
 If collateral is too low, the request is rejected and nothing leaves your vault.
+- Still exploring?
+Walk through the steps in read-only mode first; mint a vault only after you’re comfortable with the flow.

 ## Before you start
 - **Confirm your vault:** From the dashboard, open the vault you want to fund.
-If you still need one, mint it from the same page.
+If you still need one, follow [Mint a vault](./create-vault.md) first.
 - **Check collateral:** Only staked NEAR counts.
 Delegate more stake first if you want a larger loan limit.
 - **Know your numbers:** Decide the token (USDC by default), amount you want to borrow, interest you’re offering, collateral you’re willing to lock, and how long you need the funds.
+- **New owners:** Make sure your wallet is registered with the token you’ll borrow and keep at least 0.1 NEAR in the vault for safety margins.

 ## Step-by-step